napulen/harmalysis/README.md

-# harmparser
+# harmalysis
-A parser based on regular expressions for the **harm syntax http://www.humdrum.org/rep/harm/
+A grammar (and language) for harmonic analysis and roman numerals.
+Based on and extending the [**harm](http://www.humdrum.org/rep/harm/) syntax

 # An improved syntax for encoding Roman Numerals